IgniteUI/igniteui-xplat-docs/doc/en/components/charts/types/pie-chart.md

 ---
 title: $PlatformShort$ Pie Charts and Graphs | $ProductName$
-_description: The $ProductName$ pie chart component is a specialized component that renders a pie chart, consisting of a circular area divided into sections.
+_description: The $ProductName$ pie chart is a specialized component that renders a pie chart, consisting of a circular area divided into sections.
 Try for FREE.
 _keywords: $PlatformShort$ charts, pie chart, $ProductName$, Infragistics, data binding, slice selection, slice explosion, animation
 mentionedTypes: ['XamPieChart','SliceSelectionMode','PieSliceOthersContext']
 ---